segbo-db/segbo/README.md

 Preliminary studies based on SegBo have been presented at the following conferences:

 - Eitan Grossman, Elad Eisen, Dmitry Nikolaev and Steven Moran.
 How different were phonological distributions?: The World Survey of Phonological Segment Borrowing and the Uniformitarian Assumption. *Societas Linguistica Europaea* 52 (Leipzig, August 2019).
+Slides [here](https://www.academia.edu/40175937/How_different_were_phonological_distributions_The_typology_of_phonological_segment_borrowing_and_the_Uniformitarian_Assumption).
 - Eitan Grossman, Elad Eisen, Dmitry Nikolaev and Steven Moran.
 The typology of phonological segment borrowing. *Association for Linguistic Typology* 13 (Pavia, September 2019).
+Slides [here](https://www.academia.edu/41805315/The_typology_of_phonological_segment_borrowing).
 - Eitan Grossman and Steven Moran.
 What 'contact typologists' want from descriptive grammars. *Descriptive Grammars and Typology: The Challenges of Writing Grammars of Underdescribed and Endangered Languages* (Helsinki, March 2019).
 - Eitan Grossman.
 Rethinking the Uniformitarian Hypothesis. *Prague Linguistics* (Prague, 2019).